MinaProtocol/mina/docs/testnet-guardian-runbook.md

         1. update the url with the location of the new tarball
         2. update the hash.
 The file containing the hash is uploaded to gcloud as well, for example `gs://network-debug/382998/build/homebrew-coda.tar.gz.sha256`
         3. increment the revision number
+        4. Update peer1 and peer2 with multiaddresses of the seed nodes of the new testnet

 ##### Update apt package
  1. Create an annotated tag for the latest commit on release branch.
 For example: `git tag -m "release 0.0.13" 0.0.13`